mfractor/mfractor.github.io/docs/xamarin-forms/configure-binding-context.md

   BindingContext="{x:Static local:ViewModelLocator.LoginViewModel}"/>
 ```

-When MFractor begins analysis on LoginPage.xaml it will check if any `BindingContext` properties have been assigned to.
+When MFractor starts analysis on LoginPage.xaml, it will check if any `BindingContext` properties have been assigned to.
 As the root `ContentPage` assigns a binding context, it will inspect the value component of the `BindingContext` attribute, check if it is a XAML expression and then evaluate it for the return type.

 For the `{x:Static local:ViewModelLocator.LoginViewModel}` expression, MFractor will resolve the `ViewModelLocator` class in the `local` namespace and then grab the C# type of the `LoginViewModel` property.
 This informs MFractor that the page will be bound to a `LoginViewModel` instance and therefore to analyse all `Binding` expressions against the `LoginViewModel` type.